Xilinx/mlir-aie/AIEDialect.md

   AIE.objectFifo @of2 (%t72, { %t74 }, 2) : !AIE.objectFifo<memref<64xi16>>
   AIE.objectFifo.link [@of1] -> [@of2] ()
 ```
-This operation links two objectFifos which have tile %t72 as a link point.
+This operation links two `objectFifos` which have tile `%t72` as a link point.

-To achieve a broadcast pattern through the link tile, the output objectFifo should have a list of all the consumers tiles.
+To achieve a broadcast pattern through the link tile, the output `objectFifo` should have a list of all the consumers tiles.
-To achieve a distribute pattern from the link tile, there should be multiple output objectFifos in the LinkOp.
+To achieve a distribute pattern from the link tile, there should be multiple output `objectFifos` in the LinkOp.
 In this case,
-parts will be taken out of the input objectFifo's buffers based on the sizes of the output objectFifos, in the order they
+parts will be taken out of the input `objectFifo`'s buffers based on the sizes of the output `objectFifos`, in the order they
 were given in the LinkOp.
 The join pattern is the exact inverse of the distribute one.